 Ultimately, your goal in email marketing shouldn’t be to sell a product or motivate action; it should be to provide value to your subscribers.
 If your subscribers feel like they’re being manipulated or sold to, without getting anything in return, they’re going to leave—and possibly flag you as spam before they do.

 There are many ways to provide value to your readers.
 You can give them free content.
-You can offer discounts and special deals.
+You can generate a QR code and offer discounts and special deals.
 You can even try to build better customer relationships.
 And if you don’t know what your customers want, try asking them; use a survey to determine what your readers might like to see.

 7. Send emails consistently.